AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

         ![Selecting topics dialog while applying tags](images/select-dialog.png){width="650"}

 1. Select **Confirm**.
-Agentic AI Assistant analyzes the selected topics and displays the number of tag recommendations generated for each topic.
+AI Assistant analyzes the selected topics and displays the number of tag recommendations generated for each topic.
 1. Select **Preview** to review the AI-generated tag recommendations.
 1. Review the suggested tags for each topic, and then choose one of the following actions:
    - **Accept all** to apply all suggested tags for all the topics.